OptimalBI/optimal-data-engine-mssql/README.md

 Please submit these to GitHub issue tracking or join us in developing by forking the project and then making a pull request!

 ## Find out more: ##
 Visit http://www.ode.ninja/ - this is where we keep our guides and share our knowledge.
 To find out more about OptimalBI and the work we do visit http://www.optimalbi.com or check out our blogs at http://optimalbi.com/blog/tag/data-vault/ for all the latest on our Data Vault journey.
+If you want to get in touch, you can email us at hey@optimalbi.com

 ## Change log: ##
 ```